-About the Episcopal Church in Scotland
+About the Scottish Episcopal Church

 The Scottish Episcopal Church is the Anglican Church in Scotland, in full communion with the Church of England and the other Churches within the Anglican family.